nnseva/atasks/README.md

 ### Router

-Router determines a way how the reference is look like, how it is awaited, what data are passed over the network etc. Router is a core of the ATasks package.
+Router determines a way how the reference looks like, how it is awaited, what data are passed over the network etc. Router is a core of the ATasks package.

 The `atasks.router.Router` is a router implementation.

 User can initialize the own router implementation.

-If you don't, you can use `get_router()` function to get a standard router.
+If you don't, you can use `get_router()` function to get a standard router instance.

 ```python